furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/getting_started/furiosa_mlperf.rst

 .. note::

-  The default target qps of MLPerf is ``1``, and too light-weight workload cannot show the full performance in the server scenario.
+  The default target QPS (queries per second) of MLPerf™ is ``1``.
+  This setting does not allow devices to show their full performance with lightweight workloads such as BERT.

-Then, you can run the following command with ``--user-conf`` option:
+Then, you can run the benchmark with a custom configuration as follows:

 .. code-block:: sh